bryant-marwitz/bryant-marwitz/README.md

 # Hi, I'm Bryant! 👋
-Transitioning from health science into cybersecurity, blending technical rigor with creative flair.
+Transitioning from the health science field into cybersecurity, blending technical rigor with creative flair.

 ## 🔐 Cybersecurity & Development Projects
 - 🚧 **SIEM Lab (In Progress)** — Building hands-on experience with log analysis, threat detection, and incident response